CLRX/CLRX-mirror/doc/ClrxDisasm.md

 ## CLRadeonExtender Disassembler

-The CLRadeonExtender provides a disassembler that can disassemble code for the Radeon GPU's based on the GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
+The CLRadeonExtender provides the disassembler that can disassemble code for the Radeon GPU's based on the GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
 Program is called `clrxdisasm`.